PgBulkInsert/PgBulkInsert/README.md

 ## Using the AbstractMapping ##

+The ``AbstractMapping`` is the second possible way to map a POJO for usage in PgBulkInsert.
 Imagine we want to bulk insert a large amount of people into a PostgreSQL database.
 Each ``Person`` has a first name, a last name and a birthdate.

 ### Database Table ###